department-of-veterans-affairs/vets-api-clients/samples/oauth_pkce_cli/README.md

     d. a randomly generated state value
     e. the `code challenge`
     f. a response type set to `code` to indicate that we're using the authorization code flow
+    g. the `aud` parameter to indicate the audience of the API calls
 4. Launches a browser with the authorization URL, at which point you will authenticate
 5. Receives the redirect from the authorization url, which includes a `code`
 6. Calls the `token` endpoint with: